shash06sp/FDIA-Detection-In-Nuclear-Power-Plant/README.md

 * **F1-Score (Stealth Attack):** 0.9986
 * **False Positive Rate (Normal State):** ~0.039% (Critically low, ensuring the reactor is not subjected to costly false scrams).

-### Visualizing the Physical Divergence
-*(Note: Upload your PDF/PNG graphics to the `Results` folder and link them here)*

-The Transformer effectively maps the divergence between the true physical state and the spoofed SCADA data.
-As demonstrated in the results, the AI detects the thermodynamic decoupling almost instantly after the eigenvector injection, well before the true core temperature reaches critical meltdown thresholds.

 ![Confusion Matrix](Results/confusion_matrix_results.png)
-*(Figure 1: The model achieves a near-perfect classification matrix, strictly limiting false positive alarms.)*
+*(Figure 3: The model achieves a near-perfect classification matrix, strictly limiting false positive alarms.)*

 ![Timeline Trajectory](Results/stealth_attack_timeline_crisp.png)
-*(Figure 2: Real-time detection timeline showcasing the AI flagging the exact moment the spoofed sensor reading deviates from the true physical meltdown trajectory.)*
+*(Figure 4: Real-time detection timeline showcasing the AI flagging the exact moment the spoofed sensor reading deviates from the true physical meltdown trajectory.)*

-## 7. Outcome
+## 8. Outcome
 The deployment of the Time-Series Transformer successfully closes the vulnerability gap exploited by stealth FDIAs.
 By shifting the detection paradigm from purely mathematical state-estimation to physics-aware, self-attention neural networks, the system can autonomously identify and flag cyber-physical intrusions with sub-second latency.

-## 8. Conclusion
+## 9. Conclusion
 As nuclear facilities modernize and digitize, the attack surface for advanced persistent threats expands.
-This project demonstrates that combining rigorous deterministic operations research (via MATLAB digital twins) with stochastic deep learning (PyTorch Transformers) yields state-of-the-art security for critical infrastructure.
+This project demonstrates that combining rigorous deterministic mathematical modeling (via MATLAB digital twins) with stochastic deep learning (PyTorch Transformers) yields state-of-the-art security for critical infrastructure.
 The resulting model not only achieves unparalleled accuracy but does so while strictly respecting the complex kinetic reality of a nuclear reactor.